David Cole (politician)

 David Cole is an American politician from Alabama.
 He served in the Alabama House of Representatives for District 10 from 2022 to 2023.
 He was sentenced to 60 days in prison for electoral fraud, his bond was $2500.

+Career

 Cole earned his bachelor's degree from Arkansas State University and a medical degree from the University of Arkansas College for Medical Sciences.
 He is a retired colonel in the United States Army.
 After Mike Ball announced that he would not run for reelection to the state house for District 10 in the 2022 elections, Cole announced his candidacy to succeed him.
 Cole won the seat.

+Conviction

 In August 2023, Cole was arrested for voting at an unauthorized location.
 Cole had leased a 5 x 5 ft space in a friend's home for $5 per month in 2021, which he claimed was his residence and used to run and vote in District 10.
 Cole accepted a plea agreement for voter fraud that required him to resign from the state house.
 He was sentenced to 60 days in prison in October.
 Cole was succeeded by Democrat Marilyn Lands.